Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 \subsection{Real Data Experiments}

-We further examine model predictive performance on three real datasets.
-Due to the large size of real data, standard Gaussian process models in synthetic experiments cannot handle them.
-Therefore, we compare our model with two sparse Gaussian process models, i.e., independent sparse Gaussian process regression (ISGPR) \citep{Snelson_2006} and sparse linear model of corregionalization (SLMC) \citep{wackernagel2013multivariate} implemented using the GPy package from the Sheffield machine learning group.
+We further examined model predictive performance on three real-world datasets.
+Due to the large size of real data, the standard Gaussian process models tested the in synthetic experiments cannot handle them.
+Therefore, we compare our model with two sparse Gaussian process models, i.e., independent sparse Gaussian process regression (ISGPR) \citep{Snelson_2006} and the sparse linear model of corregionalization (SLMC) \citep{wackernagel2013multivariate} implemented using the GPy package from the Sheffield machine learning group.
 Moreover, we explore the dynamics of correlation of neuronal activity visually with electorcorticography data.